Hurts, Brown power unbeaten Eagles past Steelers 35-13

+”I just said, `One, two, it’s not enough,”’ Brown said with a laugh.

+Three TDs were pretty good for Brown.
+So was taking the Eagles to seven, as in 7-0 and the lone undefeated team in the NFL.

-PHILADELPHIA (AP) — Jalen Hurts threw three touchdown passes to A.J Brown in the first half and finished with 285 yards and four TDs overall as the undefeated Philadelphia Eagles raced past the Pittsburgh Steelers 35-13 on Sunday.
+Hurts threw three touchdown passes to Brown in the first half and finished with 285 yards and four TDs overall as Philadelphia raced past Pittsburgh 35-13 on Sunday.

-Brown had six receptions for 156 yards.
-The Eagles are 7-0 for the second time in franchise history and first since 2004, when Donovan McNabb and Terrell Owens led them to the Super Bowl.
+Brown had six receptions for 156 yards and helped the Eagles win their first seven games for only the second time in franchise history and first since 2004, when Donovan McNabb and Terrell Owens led them to the Super Bowl.
 In that season, the Eagles were denied an 8-0 start with a loss to the Steelers.

 Pittsburgh (2-6) offered no resistance this time once Hurts and Brown turned the Linc into their own pitch-and-catch playground.